ghiggi/gpm_api/docs/source/00_introduction.rst

 -------------

 The GPM mission relies on passive and active remote sensing measurements to measure the properties of precipitation.
-In the following subsections we introduce some theoretical fundamentals of spaceborne radars and passive microwave sensors.
+In the following subsections some theoretical fundamentals of spaceborne radars and passive microwave sensors are introduced.

 .. _radars: